ECONOMIC ANALYSIS WITH MATRICES - 2021/2

 For the assignments, on top of video instructions and explanations, students will receive feedback on the discussion forums on Surreylearn.

-- provide students with an appreciation of the variety of applications of simple matrix algebra in economics and other social sciences
+- provide students with an appreciation of the variety of applications of simple matrix algebra in economics and finance.

 - develop confidence in applying those methods with the use of standard software packages (i.e. MATLAB), while at the same time building a basic understanding of programming techniques.